Chintan Upadhyay living it up in jail, painting and selling art, alleges Hema's friend

-One of Hema Upadhyay’s closest friends writes to the Inspector General (Prisons); alleges that Chintan is getting VIP treatment in Thane jail
+One of Hema Upadhyay’s closest friends writes to Inspector General (Prisons); claims Chintan is getting VIP treatment in Thane jail, where he is lodged for allegedly plotting Hema’s murder

 Mumbai artist Hema Upadhyay would have turned 44 yesterday, had she not been brutally murdered and dumped in a Kandivli drain last December.
 Hema has not been forgotten by her friends and family, who marked her birthday just as she would every year — by treating her beloved dogs to celebratory cake and ice cream.